 - Puzzles, cards, and board games

 When your time at our treatment center draws to an end, you’ll meet with a discharge planner and your treatment team to develop an aftercare plan that will ensure continuity of care.
 Some of our patients still feel that they need a structured environment and decide to join a residential program for their next phase of treatment.
-Others feel like they are ready to slowly begin integrating back into their community and choose to join our Partial Hospitalization Program (PHP) or Intensive Outpatient Program (IOP); each program allows you to return home in the evenings.
+Others feel like they are ready to slowly begin integrating back into their community and choose to join a structured partial hospitalization program (PHP) or intensive outpatient program (IOP); each program allows you to return home in the evenings.
 Still others at Highland Ridge Hospital may feel they’ve made so much progress in our program that they’re ready to return home with referrals to traditional outpatient therapy and community resources.